adaanene/LEMP/project_2.md

     ```

 10. Save and close the editor, now test your script.
-Go to your browser and open yur website with `http://<Public_domain_or_IP>/todo_list.php`
+Go to your browser and open your website with `http://<Public_domain_or_IP>/todo_list.php`

     If you see this then all is good!